Doctoral Colloquium - MUGS 705D1/D2 Schulich School of Music

 3- To serve as a forum in which students can seek advice on how to prepare for the professional field through a variety of professional development workshops given throughout the academic year.

-Lectures are held during the fall and winter semesters on Fridays from 16:15 to 17:45pm in Clara Lichtenstein Hall, C209.
+Lectures will be held during the fall semester on Fridays from 16:15 to 17:45 pm in New Music Building, room A-832.

 SCHULICH SCHOOL OF MUSIC